pubnub/kotlin/android/README.md

 $ and debug-build
 ```

-##Durability - Reconnecting / Resuming when a connection is lost or changed
+##Connection Durability: Reconnecting & Resuming when a connection is lost or changed

-As the mobile device loses a connection, changes IP, etc, any current in-process subscribe operations can be forced
+As a mobile device may lose its connection under many different circumstances (IP change, roaming, etc), any current in-process subscribe operations can be forced
-to abort, then reconnect given that a change has occured in the network environment.
+to reconnect (and optionally catchup where left off) when any change has occured in the network environment.
 This is done by calling the
 **disconnectAndResubscribe()** method on the PubNub instance.

 The demo application has examples of setting up a broadcast receiver for the **ConnectivityManager.CONNECTIVITY_ACTION**.